 The fifth pillar ensures the scientific coordination of the project and maximizes interactions between partners and disciplines.
 WP8 is led by INRA and IT and includes strategic steering, project monitoring and consortium coordination.

-ROADMAP is organized in case-studies that are taking place in 10 different countries (Sweden, Denmark, Netherlands, Belgium, UK, France, Switzerland, Italy, Vietnam, Mozambique) and 4 production sectors (pig, poultry, dairy and beef).
+ROADMAP is organized in case studies that are taking place in 10 different countries (Sweden, Denmark, Netherlands, Belgium, UK, France, Switzerland, Italy, Vietnam, Mozambique) and 4 production sectors (pig, poultry, dairy and beef).
 The objective is to study a variety of contexts and production systems as we strongly believe that there is no “one-size-fits-all” solution or “one-way” transition to foster prudent AMU.
-On the contrary, we want to develop tailored strategies that are efficient and acceptable in given situations, and we want to learn and draw inspiration from each experience to encourage global change that is pushing everyone towards the same direction, i.e. better agricultures and food systems for a better planet !
+On the contrary, we want to develop tailored strategies that are efficient and acceptable in given situations, and we want to learn and draw inspiration from each experience to encourage global change that is pushing everyone towards the same direction, i.e. better agriculture and food systems for a better planet!
 Our case-studies are categorized in three clusters that help us to develop critical reflections on the current strategies aimed at reducing AMU.

 This first CSC aims at studying strategies to reduce AMU developed in intensive and conventional livestock production systems.
 It is hypothesised that in such systems AMU drivers and levers for change are quite specific, due to particular animal health management practices, contractual arrangements with downstream and upstream industries, and professional relationships with veterinary and technical advisors.